tribp/Iot-Sim-in-Docker4AWS/README.md

 # Iot-Sim-in-Docker4AWS

 ## Goal
-Is to make a software Iot simulation device in Docker for AWS.
+The goal is to make a software Iot simulation device in Docker for AWS.
 The device will send Iot messages to AWS-Iot hub for test purposes.

 ## Steps we will take: